 How do you check your California driving record online?

-To access your California driving record, complete an online driver’s record request and print it out if you want a hard copy.
-Here are the steps involved:
+To access your California driving record, complete an online driver’s record request form and print it out if you want a hard copy.
+Here’s what to do:

 1. Ensure that your printer is powered on and prepared; you will have a single chance to print your record after completing the payment.

-2. Be ready to establish an online account if you haven’t done so.
+2. Establish an online account if you haven’t done so.

-4. All credit/debit card transactions incur an extra 1.95% payment processing fee.
+4. All credit/debit card transactions incur a payment processing fee.
 However, no additional fees apply if you pay directly from your bank account.

-How can you get your driving record in person?
+How can you get your California driving record in person?

 Alternatively, you can retrieve your California driving record in person at your local DMV office.
-Here’s what’s involved:
+Here’s closer look at what’s involved:

 1. Fill out the following form: Request for Your Own Driver’s License/Identification Card (DL/ID) or Vehicle/ Vessel Registration (VR) Information Record (INF 1125) (you can print this out and complete it ahead of visiting the DMV).
 Note that requests for your driver’s or vehicle record processed in person at a DMV field office are handled on the spot, and you’ll receive the hard copy records during your visit.